Mare – Swabbing

 Condition: 1.
 Only 1 grant per mare per season.

-The Society will pay £125 for the mare owner for each birth:
+The Society will pay £125 for the mare owner for an aborted or lost foal:

-- The grant will be paid for each live, still-born foal or aborted recovered foetus older than 120 days of gestation.
+- The grant will be paid for each still-born foal or aborted recovered foetus older than 120 days of gestation.
 (Confirmation must be received from a Veterinary Surgeon to the SHS to confirm the foetus was over 120 day gestation – without this information a grant will not be paid.)

 - These events must be reported to the SHS office within seven (7) days of occurrence.

 Foal Registration Grant

 for mare owners registering foals before 1st October 2022 This grant contributes to the costs of blood sampling for

 parentage verification, foal tetanus inoculation and as an incentive for registration.

 IN ADDITION, an equine passport will be supplied free of charge, as per UK legislation (Defra) all horses in the UK require an equine passport.
 A foal must have a passport within six months of its birth or by 31st December of the year of its birth whichever is later.)
 PLUS the registration fee of £20.00 will be waived.

 - The owner of the dam of each foal is required to report the birth of the foal to the SHS within seven (7) days of it